When an investor says “email it,” they are not asking for your life story.

 - No clear ask

-- Market fantasy (no bottom-up math)
+- Market fantasy with no bottom-up math

-Teaser vs Full Deck (when to send which)
+Teaser vs full deck (when to send which)

-Slide-by-Slide Builders (plain, copy-ready)
+Slide-by-slide builders (plain, copy-ready)

 1) Title

-- “[Product] for [user] → [outcome].”
+[Product] for [user] → [outcome].

-- Contact + short URL.
+Contact + short URL.

-- Optional: tiny traction stat in the corner.
+Optional: tiny traction stat in the corner.

 2) Problem

-- “Today, [user] loses [X] because [Y].”
+Today, [user] loses [X] because [Y].

-- Evidence in one number or quote.
+Evidence in one number or one quote.

-- Keep it human.
+Keep it human.
 No jargon.

 3) Solution / Product

-- “We built [product] that [verb] [outcome] in [time/cost].”
+We built [product] that [verb] [outcome] in [time/cost].

-- 2–3 bullets: what’s new, why it’s faster/cheaper/better.
+2 to 3 bullets: what’s new, why it’s faster/cheaper/better.

-4) Why Now
+4) Why now

-- “[Shift] changed [thing].
-This opens a [size] window.”
+[Shift] changed [thing].
+This opens a window right now.

-- Examples: regulation, platform change, cost curve, behavior shift.
+Examples: regulation, platform change, cost curve, behavior shift.

 5) Traction

-- Show trend, not single numbers.
+Show trend, not one isolated number.

 6) Market

-- Bottom-up: # of buyers × price = SOM.
+Bottom-up first: # of buyers × price = SOM.

-- Then show SAM/TAM lightly.
+Then show SAM/TAM lightly.

-- Add 1–2 buyer facts (budget owner, buying cycle).
+Add one or two buyer facts (budget owner, buying cycle).

-7) Business Model
+7) Business model

-- “We make money via [pricing].”
+We make money via [pricing].

-- Show unit economics path: gross margin, payback, LTV drivers.
+Show unit economics path: gross margin, payback, LTV drivers.

-8) Go-To-Market
+8) Go-to-market

-- ICP in one line.
+ICP in one line.

-- Motion: inbound/outbound/product-led/partners.
+Motion: inbound/outbound/product-led/partners.

-- Today’s pipeline and next channels.
+Today’s pipeline and next channels.

 9) Competition

-- Matrix with buyer truth (status quo counts).
+Matrix with buyer truth (status quo counts).

-- Your wedge: speed, data, distribution, cost, workflow lock-in.
+Your wedge: speed, data, distribution, cost, workflow lock-in.

 10) Team